ably77/dcos-se/Kubernetes/mke/README.md

 }
 ```

-Or alternatively you can run the below command:
+Or alternatively you can run the below command to deploy the service:
 ```
 dcos marathon app add https://raw.githubusercontent.com/ably77/dcos-se/master/Kubernetes/mke/resources/get-public-agent-ip.json
 ```